elixir-cldr/cldr_messages/README.md

 Many languages inflect in gender specific way.
 One example in French might be:
 ```
- # You are the only pariticipant for a male and female
+ # You are the only participant for a male and female
  Vous êtes the seul participant
  Vous êtes la seule participante